 Castle Danger Brewery in Two Harbors

 Two Harbors is another town built around the port.
-It’s much smaller than Duluth, but offers up a selection of food, drink, and history.
-Visit the 3M Birthplace Museum or visit the harbor or stop into Castle Danger for a pint.
+It’s much smaller than Duluth but offers a selection of food, drink, and history.
+Visit the 3M Birthplace Museum, visit the harbor, or stop into Castle Danger for a pint.
 This brewery is a popular choice for many Minnesotans.
 The Castle Cream Ale is one of the most unique and popular beers, but with at least ten different beers on tap, there’s something for all beer drinkers.
-Take the 30-minute brewery tour or just hang out and enjoy a cold one.
+Take the 30-minute brewery tour, or just hang out and enjoy a cold one.

 Betty’s Pies